-The Company's Carbon Materials & Chemicals segment is primarily a manufacturer of carbon pitch, naphthalene, phthalic anhydride, creosote, carbon black feedstock and carbon black.
+The Company's Carbon Materials & Chemicals segment is primarily a manufacturer of carbon pitch, naphthalene, phthalic anhydride, creosote and carbon black feedstock.
 Carbon pitch is a critical raw material used in the production of aluminum and for the production of steel in electric arc furnaces.
 Naphthalene is used for the production of phthalic anhydride and as a surfactant in the production of concrete.
 Phthalic anhydride is used in the production of plasticizers, polyester resins and alkyd paints.
 Creosote is used in the treatment of wood and carbon black feedstock is used in the production of carbon black.
-Carbon black is used primarily in the production of rubber tires.